unyt-org/uix/docs/guide/04 Reactivity.md

 2. Recalculate the expression `counter + 1`
 3. Update the counter in the second paragraph to the expressions value

 It's obvious - this isn't how JavaScript traditionally behaves.
-Let's introduce you to the magic behind UIX!
+Let's unfold the magic and see how UIX's reactivity system works.

 Consider this simple expression:
 ```js